 Filter Intakes: Another Japanese Trapdoor Snail care issue involves filter intakes.
 Hungry snails often graze across filter intakes in search of food.
 Sometimes, they find themselves caught in the slats.
 In many cases, the snails are unable to wiggle their way free.
 Attempts to remove them often end up with serious or fatal injuries.
 So when keeping these snails, its a good idea to keep filter intakes covered with a course sponge filter for safety.
 Finally, its a good idea to make sure snails are added to a tank with the aperture facing down.
 This way, they do not have to turn over to start moving about the tank.

 Shell Color & Texture: A Japanese Trapdoor Snail shell color range can include varying shades of black, dark green, or olive green, as well as varying shades of dark brown, reddish brown and light brown.
 Shell colors can be solid or have different colors within the range, and its not uncommon for shells to have large areas of white on the spire close to the apex.
-Shell texture is relatively smooth compared to the texture of some other snails like Rabbit Snails.
+Texture is relatively smooth compared to the texture of some other snails like Rabbit Snails.
 A Trapdoor Snail shell texture is slightly grooved resulting from the snail’s growth lines.

 Water Parameters: A Japanese Trapdoor Snail is adaptable to a wide range of water conditions, so keeping them in a tank with traditional community tank parameters should not be a problem.
 That said, its important to add the snails to a stable, cycled, established tank that is otherwise healthy.
 Though hardy, sudden shifts in water parameters can stress the snails and cause them harm.
 So the key is to try to keep things on an even keel.